Learning About Hail

 Hail is a weather phenomenon that can damage homes, vehicles and crops.
 It could even lead to death.
-On May 16, 2010, a devastating hail storm hit the Oklahoma City area causing approximately a billion dollars in damage.
-Fatalities from hail are rare in the U.S., the last recorded was a Colorado infant in 1979.
+Large hail results in nearly $1 billion a year in property damage, and while death from hail is rare in the U.S., the last recorded fatality was a Colorado infant in 1979.
 Deaths from hail are more common in underdeveloped parts of the world where people live in poorly constructed buildings.

 What is Hail?

-Hail is spherical or irregular shaped chunks of ice produced by intense thunderstorms.
-It is considered to have a diameter of at least pea sized and can become very large.
+Hail is a large frozen raindrop produced by intense thunderstorms.
+It is considered to have a diameter of at least 5 mm.

 How is hail formed?

 Hail forms when strong currents of rising air, called updrafts, carry water droplets high enough in a thunderstorm for the water to freeze.
-More and more water freezes around the piece of ice, causing it to grow in size.
-Once the frozen pellet is too heavy for the updrafts to keep it within the cloud, it begins to fall.
-For the hail to grow, strong updrafts catch the falling hail and carry it upward again, adding new layers of ice
+More and more water freezes, causing the piece of hail to grow in size.
+Once the frozen pellet is too heavy for the updrafts to keep it within the cloud, it begins to fall, hurtling toward the ground as fast as 90 mph.

 Three Forms of Hail